livoire13/femtoscope/README.md

 ## Installation from YAML

-YAML (stands for YAML Ain't Markup Language) is a serialization language which is often used asa format for configuration files.
+YAML (stands for YAML Ain't Markup Language) is a serialization language which is often used as a format for configuration files.
 Anaconda allows the creation of an environment file (with .yml extension) in order to share with others.
 ```console